Come Back To Me

 "Thank you, Doctor," I said.

 "I know, Cait," String said, and I was relieved that he seemed to be thinking along the same lines that I was.
-"Besides," he continued, "I'll be outta here tomorrow...and if I know Dom, he'll probably give us a couple days...so...we'll have plenty of time."
+"Besides," he continued, "I'll be outta here tomorrow, and if I know Dom, he'll probably want us to stay away from the hangar for at least a couple days.
+So, we'll have plenty of time."

 "You might be right, Doc," Hawke said, surprising me.
 "You just might be right."